1652 – 2020

 1831 – 1838

 These nineteenth century Quaker missionaries travelled extensively throughout Australia, where they reported on conditions in the penal colonies and aboriginal settlements.
-Their six-year mission helped Quakerism take root in Australia. they also visited Mauritius and South Africa.
+Their six-year mission helped Quakerism take root in Australia.
 Australian Friends’ annual Backhouse lecture commemorates James Backhouse.

 1832 – 18990

-Quakers were able to enter Parliament from 1832, and in the rest of the nineteenth century there was a disproportionally large number of Quaker MPs They all defended their convictions concerning social issues vigorously but were not always popular with their fellow Members of Parliament.
+Quakers were able to enter Parliament from 1832, and in the rest of the century there was a disproportionally large number of Quaker MPs.
+They were vigorous campaigners on social issues, and were not always popular with their fellow MPs.

 18th and 19th Century Quakers interest in observing the natural world led to a flourishing of Quaker scientists, particularly in the fields of botany, meteorology and astronomy.
 In Britain, one important way in which this interest was fostered was through Bootham School’s Natural History Society.

 Joseph Rowntree (1836 – 1925) played an important part in building up the Rowntree family business, and later used his personal wealth to set up four charitable trusts.
 Throughout his lifetime he was concerned with the welfare of his employees and wider social issues, and the trusts take forward these concerns.

 Cyrus Pringle (1838 - 1911) was a Quaker botanist for most of his adult life.
 However as a young man he was caught up in the American Civil War, and refused to fight because of his Quaker principles.
 He suffered greatly for this.